The time has come.

 Is your snack too big or too small?
 Are you hungry by the time lunch rolls around?

-4. Making Lunches: Big A is ready to start dabbling in the lunch-making routine so I’ll be having her make one lunch every week.
+Big A is ready to start dabbling in the lunch-making routine so I’ll be having her make one lunch every week.
 In Fearless Feeding, we have lunch-making templates to help school-age kids learn how to put a meal together (think food groups).
-And I just ran across this PDF from Super Healthy Kids aimed to help kids make their own sandwich.
+And I just ran across this PDF from Real Mom Nutrition aimed to help kids make their own lunches.
 Big A will also look through some cookbooks to get ideas including my favorite: Best Lunch Box Ever.

 This all sounds great, doesn’t it?
 Let’s see what really happens when I start to implement these every week.
-I’ll be sure to provide honest updates in my monthly meal plans.
+I’ll be sure to provide honest updates in my rotation meal plans.

 Today I cleaned out the craft cabinet.
 I made sure to wait until school started.
 I’m also putting dinner on the table by 5.
 That gives us plenty of time to select outfits and get ready for bed by 7.

 Dinner by 5 is impressive.
 I shoot for 6!